-Microdermabrasion may be THE most well rounded skin treatment in your skincare regimen.
-With all of the new skin treatments sprouting up, some of the ‘tried and true’ get left by the wayside, but microdermabrasion is here to stay, and I’m going to tell you why.
+Microdermabrasion is freakin’ awesome and, being so awesome, is a great way to round out your skin care regimen.
+With all of the new skincare treatments sprouting up, some of the ‘tried and true’ got left by the wayside, but microdermabrasion has held it’s own and I’m going to tell you why.

 What is Microdermabrasion?